muhammad-haseeb-kwanso/llm-workshop/README.md

 6. **Test and Deploy**: Thoroughly test your application and deploy it to your desired platform.

-# Let's proceed with practical examples.
-Let's rephrase that.
+# Let's proceed with practical examples...